j4yb1rd/DATA4380-IndividualProject/README.md

 ### Software Setup
 * One of the prominent packages involved in this project is Nilearn, a package of Python that specailizes in providing statistical methods to analyze brain volumes and scans.
 * These packages may be installed via `pip` or `pip3` in your local Python terminal or within a Jupyter notebook.
-  * Running the commands `!pip install nilearn` and `!pip install torch` will install these easily within your notebook.
+  * Running the command `!pip install nilearn` within your notebook will install these easily within your notebook.

 ### Data